Prioritises toughness over plushness but still polishes up well

 Isuzu D-Max verdict

-The D-Max is a tough truck, ideal for heavy working operations – but the premium versions also polish-up well if you’re looking for a distinctive and capable lifestyle pickup, especially for towing duties.
+The D-Max is a rough and ready truck, ideal for heavy working operations – but the premium versions also polish-up well if you’re looking for a distinctive and capable lifestyle pickup, especially for towing duties.

-It’s not as nice to drive as some rivals, but it has a charming honesty about it that allows it to function properly as a family vehicle as well as a working one.
+It’s not as nice to drive as some rivals, though this has improved over time and it has a charming honesty about it that allows it to function properly as a family vehicle as well as a working one.

 Skip to our full verdict on...

 - Engines noisy but capable, with 3.5-tonne towing capacity

 - Some concerns over reduced torque of newer 1.9-litre motor

 - Full off-road driving impressions also below